canastro/get-git-paths/README.md

 # get-git-paths
 Small library to get all git paths in a given root path.

+## How it works
+This module is a composed by a recursive function that will travel down the root directory gathering the ones that have a .git file.

 ## Usage
 ```js
 var getGitPaths = require('../src/index');